-Facebook advertising (aka modern day sorcery) has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.
+Facebook advertising has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.

-Eventually, I relented and bought a pair.
-Apparently, this purchase triggered some sort of algorithmic epiphany and very quickly, the period pants were replaced with alluring promotions for ‘cervix hugging’ menstrual cups and bamboo toothbrushes.
+Eventually, I relented and bought a one of each; apparently triggering some sort of algorithmic epiphany.
+Very quickly, the period pants were replaced with alluring promotions for ‘cervix hugging’ menstrual cups and bamboo toothbrushes.

-After trialling my many products (the period pants going down a storm with my uterus), Facebook flashed me a new treat: a natural deodorant.
+After trialling these many products (the period pants, in particular, going down a storm), Facebook flashed me a new treat: a natural deodorant.

 Confident that any woman willing to purchase something called ‘period panties’ would undoubtedly be unable to resist the lure of au naturel underarms, the adverts for Nuud deodorant came thick and fast.

-I could resist no longer – sitting back in satisfaction as my order was confirmed.
+I could resist no longer – sitting back in anticipation as my order was confirmed.

 Are Natural Deodorants Better For You?

 The rumours surrounding the (apparent) dangers of deodorants and antiperspirants have been doing the rounds for years.
 In particular, these claims concern one specific ingredient: aluminium salts.